 We offer the lowest prices in the industry, if not the lowest, just by putting it online.

 It’s the same guarantee, the same fully underwritten guarantee that you would get on any other policy in Canada.

 2. Are traditional life insurance agents charging hidden fees?

-The agents or advisors you meet with traditionally and purchase a policy receive commissions, but not hidden.
+The agents or advisors you meet with traditionally and purchase a policy receive commissions, but they are not hidden.

 They don’t get to set those prices, as it’s all built into the premiums.

-That’s why premiums can be slightly higher for different companies because some companies have higher premiums.
+That’s why premiums can be slightly higher for companies because some have higher premiums.

-After all, it is a “fee” going to the advisor, part of their commission.
+After all, it is a “fee” for the advisor, part of their commission.

-At PolicyMe, our advisors are non-commissioned, so we’re able to cut those fees.
+At PolicyMe, our advisors are non-commissioned, so we can cut those fees.